Correspondence between factorability and normalisation in monoids: Introduction

-Furthermore, we show that this stronger condition is equivalent to the aforementioned additional assumption (\ref{eq:additional_assumption_intro}) which is known to grant termination of a rewriting system associated to factorability structure.
+Furthermore, we show that this stronger condition is equivalent to the aforementioned additional assumption~(\ref{eq:additional_assumption_intro}) which is known to grant termination of the rewriting system associated with a factorability structure.
+Simply put, the class $\left(4,3\right)$ equals factorability plus termination.

-One of the benefits of the established correspondence between factorability structure and quadratic normalisation is that it provides a way of importing the results concerning homology, derived from the former (see e.g. \cite{Vis}, \cite{Wan}, \cite{HO}) to the framework of the latter, with the hope of generalising them to higher classes.
-This is going to be our next step in the current direction of research.
+One of the benefits of the established correspondence between factorability structures and quadratic normalisations is that it provides a way of importing the results concerning homology, derived from the former (see e.g. \cite{Vis}, \cite{Wan}, \cite{HO}) to the framework of the latter, with the hope of generalising them to higher classes.
+This would be our next step in the current direction of research.

 To simplify the presentation, we are considering exclusively monoids, but results stated here (recalled ones as well as new ones) mostly extend to categories, seen as monoids with partial multiplication.
 As a reminder that a monoid is thought of as a monoid of endomorphisms (of an object), we tend to use letters $f$, $g$ and $h$ for elements of a monoid.